open-telemetry/opentelemetry-go/CONTRIBUTING.md

 ### README files

-Each (non-internal, non-test, non-documentation) module must contain a `README.md` file containing at least a title, and a `pkg.go.dev` badge.
+Each (non-internal, non-test, non-documentation) package must contain a `README.md` file containing at least a title, and a `pkg.go.dev` badge.

 The README should not be a repetition of Go doc comments.